Structure of Injection Mold

 The Sprue Bushing

-The A and B Plates
+The core and cavity Plates

 Figure 2 shows the A and B plates from a standard two-plate mold used to make triangular plastic safety signs.